splunk/sdds/sdss_betav1a/remote_DS_node/README.md

 **Additional Notes**

 MetalLB will prompt for an IP range to use for all internal proxy traffic.
-The defaults are:
+The defaults from a /21 range typically yield a /29 of 6 addresses.
+However since MetalLB just responds to the default ARP table on the network the range just needs to represent a group of IP addresses that are available for use.
+Those are what will be broadcast on the network.
-      - Config IP Range: 10.64.140.43-10.64.140.49
+      - Config IP Range: x.x.x.0-x.x.x.6

 Install and configure S3 mount point at /var/s3fs for Ubuntu